 A single source file (typically with the extension .cm) represents the concept of a translation unit.
 This differs from C/C++ where a preprocessor is typically combining a source (.c/.cpp) file with many header (.h/.hpp) files to form a translation unit.

-The most profound differences of Cosmos, compared to C/C++ is in the conversion of the source files to object files.
+The most profound differences of Cosmos, compared to C/C++ is in the compilation of source text to object files.
 The linking steps and resulting executables and libraries are directly comparable to C/C++ tool chains, and will be able to link directly to those.